|

 are, to many people, one of the most fascinating minority groups in

-truth is much more complicated (and interesting) than that, and really
+culture, the truth is much more complicated (and interesting) than

-making business decisions, etc.); and that women have more
+family (owning property, making business decisions, etc.); and that

-power/autonomy in many regards than in many other cultures.
-But there
+women have more power/autonomy in many regards than in many other

-wish.
-But modern depictions of the Mosuo as sexually promiscuous
+depictions of the Mosuo as sexually promiscuous (particularly

-(particularly marketing of Lugu Lake as a “sex tourist” area) are
+marketing of Lugu Lake as a “sex tourist” area) are misleading at

-misleading at best, and often damaging.
-The real “center” of Mosuo
+best, and often damaging.
+The real “center” of Mosuo culture, if one

-culture, if one exists, would be Yongning.
-Commonly considered the
+exists, would be Yongning.
+Commonly considered the Mosuo capital, it

 Use your browsers "Go Back" button to return to the